odinuv/web/en/apv/articles/sql-aggregation/index.md

 | 47        | Francis  | 3     |

-You cannot put condition `COUNT(contact.id_contact) > 1` in the `WHERE` clause because the aggregation is no done there yet.
+You cannot put condition `COUNT(contact.id_contact) > 1` in the `WHERE` clause because the aggregation is not done there yet.
 Analogously, you cannot put the `contact.id_contact_type = '4'` condition to the `HAVING` clause because the column is not available there anymore.